staab/bombadillo/outline.md

 But one fact remains that suggests that Bombadillo, more than other tongues, deserves a place of privilege in the song of the world, which is the prevailing use of the Jussive mood, which expresses a command given by the speaker not to the hearer, but to the subject of the sentence.
 Though the purpose of poetry in any form is to illuminate metaphysical truth embedded in physical world, Bombadillo is unique in seeking to compost those same truths back into the world they were discovered in.
 There is evidence too, that this idea is not itself mere poetry.
 But more on that in the next chapter.

 It must first be made clear that this effect does not flow in a single direction, nor is it a tool for imposing the poet's will upon his fellow creatures.
 To do so would be to follow in the steps of Melkor, reducing that which embodies the harmonies of Creation to something as crass as witchcraft.
 Rather, Bombadillo is a medium of mutuality, allowing the person of the poet to assert himself while simultaneously humbling him to the timeless habits of Creation.
-Consider the following poem:

 [poem]